 Today, 50 of Hoffman’s sculptures are back on display—with a new narrative—in Looking at Ourselves: Rethinking the Sculptures of Malvina Hoffman.
 This exhibition closely examines the nuance and beauty that defines the person and inspiration behind each sculpture.

 Looking at Ourselves takes a hard look at the 1933 exhibition.
 More than 80 years later, our cultural and scientific notions of race have changed—but the consequences of racial ideologies persist.

-This exhibit was a fascinating look back at how, only 80 years ago, it was the educated opinion that people of different races acted differently from one another because of some differences in their make up.
-It pulls no punches when talking of the exhibit, that was on display for more than three decades, where the sculptures were only identified by their area of origin, such as “Pueblo Woman”.
+This exhibit was a fascinating look back at how, only 85 years ago, it was the educated opinion that people of different races acted differently from one another because of some difference in their make up.
+There are no pulled punches when talking of the exhibit that was on display for more than three decades, where sculptures were only identified by their area of origin, such as “Pueblo Woman.”

 Many of the sculptures are busts of people from all over the world.

 There are also several full body sculptures, as well: